SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Colour Scheme

+The main colors user on the site are grey (#e1e2e2), used for the background, , orange, mainly used for the text, (#fb8122) and black which was used for the nav bar.

 ### Typography

 The Lato font is the main font of the website with Arial and sans-seriff as fallback.
 I opted for Lato because it's a sans-seriff that looks stylish and is easy to read.

 ### Imagery

+The images used are mmainly from Unsplash and Pexels.

 ## Wireframes